flour go bad

 Sign 4: Moths appeared

-Yes, flour is a desirable home to some insects.
+Yes, fresh flour is a desirable home to some insects.
 If you notice something squirming, it is a sure sign that some other creatures have taken over your food.

 Which is the Best Way to Store Flour?

 With your storage habits, you can greatly help food to prolong its shelf life.
 When we talk about flour, these are some of the safest storage tips.
+The same rules apply to all gluten free flours as well.

 Tip 1: Put it in an airtight container